Mereology: Various systems

 Postulating N renders all possible products definable, but also transforms classical extensional mereology into a set-free model of Boolean algebra.

 If sets are admitted, M8 asserts the existence of the fusion of all members of any nonempty set.
 Any mereological system in which M8 holds is called general, and its name includes G. In any general mereology, M6 and M7 are provable.
 Adding M8 to an extensional mereology results in general extensional mereology, abbreviated GEM; moreover, the extensionality renders the fusion unique.
 On the converse, however, if the fusion asserted by M8 is assumed unique, so that M8' replaces M8, then—as Tarski (1929) had shown—M3 and M8' suffice to axiomatize GEM, a remarkably economical result.
 Simons (1987: 38–41) lists a number of GEM theorems.

 M2 and a finite universe necessarily imply Atomicity, namely that everything either is an atom or includes atoms among its proper parts.
 If the universe is infinite, Atomicity requires M9.
 Adding M9 to any mereological system, X results in the atomistic variant thereof, denoted AX.
 Atomicity permits economies, for instance, assuming that M5' implies Atomicity and extensionality, and yields an alternative axiomatization of AGEM.

 Set theory

-The notion of "subset" in set theory is not entirely the same as the notion of "subpart" in mereology.
-Stanisław Leśniewski rejected set theory as related to but not the same as nominalism.
-For a long time, nearly all philosophers and mathematicians avoided mereology, seeing it as tantamount to a rejection of set theory.
-Goodman too was a nominalist, and his fellow nominalist Richard Milton Martin employed a version of the calculus of individuals throughout his career, starting in 1941.

-Much early work on mereology was motivated by a suspicion that set theory was ontologically suspect, and that Occam's razor requires that one minimise the number of posits in one's theory of the world and of mathematics.
-Mereology replaces talk of "sets" of objects with talk of "sums" of objects, objects being no more than the various things that make up wholes.

-Many logicians and philosophers reject these motivations, on such grounds as: